 All opening vents are hung on concealed stainless steel variable angle friction stays with easy clean, egress hinge as standard where possible.

-Top-hung windows up to 1,300mm wide x 1,300mm high with restricted hinges where required.
+Top-hung windows up to 1,500mm wide x 1,500mm high with restricted hinges where required.

-For larger panes we also offer inward opening tilt and turn windows up to 1,500mm wide x 1,500mm high.
-Although greater heights can be achieved by reducing the width up to 2,400mm maximum.
+For larger panes we also offer inward opening tilt and turn windows up to 1,500mm wide x 2,200mm high.
+A height of 2,400mm can be achieved by reducing the width of the window.

 Clean slimline square edged profiles provide a contemporary look, much sought after in modern design architecture.
 The aluminium profile incorporates chambered sections which enable larger vent designs to be achieved due to the increased strength and stability provided.
 A polyamide thermal break delivers optimum thermal efficiency and greatly reduces the risk of cold transfer from the outside to the inside associated with older traditional aluminium window systems.